The 10th Migraine World Summit is Almost Here

 The world’s largest online migraine self-advocacy event will soon open its virtual doors—for free.

-For the eighth year, Migraine World Summit will host 32 of the world’s leading experts on the widely misunderstood topic of migraine and headache.
-To date, more than 550,000 people worldwide have participated in the Migraine World Summit, and organizers expect more than 130,000 people will attend this year’s sessions starting March 6 at 3:00 pm Eastern Time (ET).
+For the tenth year, Migraine World Summit will host more than 30 of the world’s leading experts on the widely misunderstood topic of migraine and headache.
+To date, more than 550,000 people worldwide have participated in the Migraine World Summit, and organizers expect more than 130,000 people will attend this year’s sessions starting March 20 at 3:00 pm Eastern Time (ET).
 All sessions are available free for a full 24 hours starting from 3:00 pm ET in every time zone globally after each presentation.
-The Summit concludes on March 13.
+The Summit concludes on March 27.

-Paula K. Dumas and Carl Cincinnato lead a cast of patient advocates who interview the top migraine experts from around the globe, all of whom are engaged in seeking solutions to one of the world’s most disabling conditions.
-Migraine is common and can be a debilitating disease that accumulates an enormous cost of more than $17 billion in the U.S. alone.¹ It can also take a heavy toll on the individual with chronic pain, varying symptoms and distress.
+Carl Cincinnato and Elizabeth DeStefano lead a cast of patient advocates who interview top migraine experts from around the globe, all of whom are engaged in seeking solutions to one of the world’s most disabling conditions.
+Migraine is common and can be a debilitating disease that accumulates an enormous cost of more than $17 billion in the U.S. alone.¹ It can take a heavy toll on the individual with chronic pain, varying symptoms and distress.
 Those with frequent migraine are attacked on both physical and psychological fronts.

 “The Summit provides the latest information about prevention and treatment to people with migraine so they can become informed and effective advocates for themselves,” said Migraine World Summit Founder, Carl Cincinnato.
 “Migraine is a painful neurological disease that is under-recognized and undertreated.
 It’s much more than ‘just a headache.’”

-This year’s Summit includes renowned experts from academic research centers such as Harvard Medical, Mayo Clinic, and the International Headache Society.
-The expert interviews cover a range of topics including the latest medications, new research, devices, complementary and alternative approaches, supplementation and nutrition, treatment risks, finding relief, execise options and more.
+This year’s Summit includes renowned experts from academic research centers such as Mayo Clinic, Weill Cornell Medicine and MedStar Georgetown Headache Center.
+The expert interviews cover a range of topics including the latest on migraine medications, research in progress, complementary and alternative approaches, gut health’s connection to migraine, treatment risks, exercise and GLP-1 options, brain training and more.

 Proceeds benefit migraine research and support around the world with organizations such as the American Migraine Foundation, National Headache Foundation, Migraine & Headache Australia, and The Migraine Trust

-Participation in the nine-day Migraine World Summit is free and online from March 6-13, 2024, and available to order thereafter.
+Participation in the eight-day Migraine World Summit is free and online from March 20-27, 2025, and available to order thereafter.
 To register, go to MigraineWorldSummit.com.

 About Migraine